Cholula, Puebla: Nuestra Señora de los Remedios church

 There are a number of stories of how the particular physical image of the Virgin of the Remedies came to the sanctuary, but she was most likely brought by Franciscan missionaries from Spain for their friary.
 The image measures 27 cm tall, similar to those brought by Hernán Cortés and leading to speculation what it was brought by him.
 Images like this brought by him include the Virgin Conquistador in the San Francisco friary in Puebla, the Virgin of the Defense at the Altar of the Kings in the Puebla cathedral, the Virgin of San Juan de los Lagos, the Virgin of Zapopan and the Virgin of Juquila.
 There is a story that states that the image was lost from the friary and a bright image of her appeared over the pyramid.
 The light attracted the Franciscans, who climbed the structure to find the physical image there.
 This prompted the decision to build the sanctuary to her in this place.
 8 September is when the apparition of the image is celebrated, but the image is honored starting the first, and the local annual fair runs from the first to the fifteenth.

 The sanctuary to this Virgin manifestation was established in 1594, with the first church built between then and 1666.
 The church has suffered damage on various occasions from lightning strikes and from earthquakes.
-Before the Spanish, the pyramid was considered to be sacred to a female rain deity called Chiconahuiquiahuita (Nine Rains).
+Before the Spanish, the pyramid was considered to be sacred to a female rain deity called Chiconāuhquiyahuitl (Nine Rains).
 She was accredited with striking the new church with lightning and supposedly a stone image of her was found at the site the church is now.
 The lightning strikes have caused minor damage, but the earthquakes have been more serious.
 In 1864, the church was almost completely destroyed by an earthquake.
 It took ten years to rebuild and was re-inaugurated in 1873.
 In February 1930, there was a robbery at the church.
 The thieves stole the jewelry that the image had been wearing, including a gold crown, a silver halo and precious stones.
 The next major quake to damage the building came in 1999, which damaged the towers and caused the pilgrims' portal to collapse, with damage to 80% of the building.
 However, the image of the Virgin, in her Fabergé box, was undamaged.

 After climbing the pyramid, there are 48 steps extending 260 m up to the church atrium.
 The atrium cross is placed near the main gate.
 It dates from 1666 and is identical to the atrium crosses at the San Gabriel Friary and the church of San Miguel Tianguisnahutl.
 The atrium is small, but its position at the top of the pyramid affords views of the Popocatepetl and Iztaccíhuatl volcanoes, the flat valley floor and the large number of church cupolas that dot the city.
 The exterior of the church is plain but has a dome covered in multicolored tiles from Puebla.